vyqlua/avi_functions/README.md

 *22 Sep 2024*: Uploaded first version of functions

 *23 Sep 2024*: Modified `ipsatize_avi()` function to allow for removing specific items in composite score (since `euphoric` is often removed to improve internal reliability of HAP composite scores)

+*25 Sep 2025*: Updated function to be able to calculate maximizing positivity.